Table Of Contents

 Now this one isn’t an instant gain in strength, but it’s a great one for everything in general.
 It’s called mobility.
 This shouldn’t take too long to see physical results as well.
 Mobility is essentially a combination of agility, balance, and flexibility.

 You will always be flexible if you have good mobility.
-But good flexibility doesn't equal good mobility.
+But good flexibility doesn’t equal good mobility.
 You have to stretch consistently and do certain movements but I will get into it at another time.
-Here is a great link to learn more about mobility to increase deadlifts.
+What Makes Muscle Grow

 Final Step Of Deadlifting